openstack/openstack-ansible-os_neutron/doc/source/app-ovn.rst

 resources listed on this page.

-In cases when a Geneve network acts as the external network for the router, Logical Router will be pinned to the chassis instead of it's LRP:
+In cases when a Geneve network acts as the external network for the router, Logical Router will be pinned to the chassis instead of its LRP:

 .. code-block:: console